 Semi-transparent leather is engraved into various figures and then painted with patterns and colours.
 When the light passes through the leather, colourful and vivid figures, flowers, birds and buildings are reflected onto the curtain.
-Artists control the leather figure skilfully behind the scenes (as shows in the opening image), accompanied by songs or musical instrument performance to reflect rich folklores and fairy tales.
+Artists control the leather figure skillfully behind the scenes (as shown in the opening image), accompanied by songs or musical instrument performance to reflect rich folklores and fairy tales.

 Though with a unified name, shadow play is different in operatic vocal music and modeling across China where Shaanxi, Sichuan, Peking, Tangshan, Northern Sichuan or Chenlong enjoy unique flavors and characters.

 One such adaptation is Bian Lian literally: Face-Changing an ancient Chinese dramatic art that is often part of Sichuan opera.
 Performers wear bright costumes and vivid masks, typically depicting well known characters from the opera, which they change from one face to another almost instantaneously with the swipe of a fan, a movement of the head, or wave of the hand.

 Historically, Bian Lian had rarely been seen outside of China because non-Chinese were not permitted to learn the art form, but since the mid-2000s it has been performed occasionally in international mass media and at Chinese themed events.